-Change as aggregation of transaction data
+Change is the aggregation of transaction data

-Transaction data are changing all the time.
-Transaction dataflows are high volume ... millions or billions of transactions within accounting systems everywhere ... and socioeconomic transactions in society at large.
-This is transient data that changes rapidly.
+Transaction data is changing all the time ... there are a lot of transaction data ... millions or billions of transactions within accounting systems everywhere ... and socio-economic transactions in society at large.
+Transient data changes rapidly.
 In business accounting, all of the profit and loss accounts change quickly ... every day all the time ... and as these accounts change the stock (inventory) accounts changes quickly as well.